Shark Vertex Pro Lightweight Review

 Our Analysis and Test Results

 As we're busy measuring suction, filtration, and cleaning performance in our labs, the Shark Vertex Pro Lightweight has one feature that gets a little less love than the numbers might reveal: Shark's MultFLEX bendable wand is legit.
 Not only did it let us slide the vacuum under furniture, but it also let us store the vacuum differently than most cordless vacuums that require a wall mount.
-Basically, the MultiFLEX design lets you fold the wand in half and place the motor and canister over the motor head, leaving you with a sturdy, self-standing vacuum that you can stow anywhere in a closet, without or without a wall.
+The MultiFLEX design allows the wand to fold in half, positioning the canister over the head of the vacuum, creating a sturdy, self-standing vacuum that can be conveniently stored anywhere in a closet, with or without a wall.

 Performance Comparison